cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The Finalize procedure accepts optional auxiliary byte string input (aux) as a means of modifying the PRF output.
 This parameter SHOULD be used for domain separation in (V)OPRF the protocol.
-Specifically, any system which has multiple (V)OPRF applications should use separate aux values to to ensure finalized outputs are separate.
-Guidance for constructing aux can be found in {{I-D.irtf-cfrg-hash-to-curve}}; Section 3.1.
+Specifically, any system which has multiple (V)OPRF applications should use different aux values to ensure finalized outputs are separate.
+Guidance for constructing domain separation string aux can be found in {{I-D.irtf-cfrg-hash-to-curve}}; Section 3.1.

 ## Instantiations of GG

-As we remarked above, GG is a group with associated prime-order p.
-While we choose to write operations in the setting where GG comes equipped with an additive operation, we could also define the operations in the multiplicative setting.
-In the multiplicative setting we can choose GG to be a prime-order subgroup of a finite field FF_p.
-For example, let p be some large prime (e.g. > 2048 bits) where p = 2q+1 for some other prime q.
-Then the subgroup of squares of FF_p (elements u^2 where u is an element of FF_p) is cyclic, and we can pick a generator of this subgroup by picking G from FF_p (ignoring the identity element).

-For practicality of the protocol, it is preferable to focus on the cases where GG is an additive subgroup so that we can instantiate the OPRF in the elliptic curve setting.
-This amounts to choosing GG to be a prime-order subgroup of an elliptic curve over base field GF(p) for prime p.
-There are also other settings where GG is a prime-order subgroup of an elliptic curve over a base field of non-prime order, these include the work of Ristretto {{RISTRETTO}} and Decaf {{DECAF}}.

-We will use p > 0 generally for constructing the base field GF(p), not just those where p is prime.
-To reiterate, we focus only on the additive case, and so we focus only on the cases where GF(p) is indeed the base field.
+A secure instance is to choose GG as the group of squares of a finite field FF.
+Let FF be field of order q = 2p+1 such that p and q are primes, then the squares of FF (elements u^2 where u is an element of FF) form a cyclic group of order p.

+A more efficient and secure way to instance the (V)OPRF protocol is using groups resultant from elliptic curves.
+Given an elliptic curve defined by an equation, the points that satisfy the curve equation form a group, and this group can be used as GG if its order is prime.
+Note, however, that some elliptic curves generate groups of composite-order.
+In this case, GG is usually chosen as the largest prime-order subgroup of the elliptic curve.
+Alternatively, GG can be instantiated as a quotient of groups, such as Ristretto {{RISTRETTO}}
+and Decaf {{DECAF}} groups.

-Unless otherwise stated, we will always assume that the generator G that we use for the group GG is a fixed generator.
+Unless otherwise stated, it is assumed that the generator G of the group GG is a fixed generator.
 This generator should be available to both the client and the server ahead of the protocol, or derived for each different group instantiation using a fixed method.
-In the elliptic curve setting, we recommend using the fixed generators that are given as part of the curve description.
+In most of cases, the fixed generators are given as part of the group description.

 ## OPRF algorithms {#oprf}